Aakarsh1506/Criminal-Network-Analysis/README.md

 Every API route except `/api/auth/login` and `/api/health` requires a valid session cookie (`requireAuth`).
 There are two kinds of accounts:

 ### Officer accounts

 Stored in the `officers` table, password hashed with bcrypt.
 Created either:

 - **Through the admin panel** (`/admin`, see below) — the normal path for a real org.
 - **Via the CLI script**, useful for bootstrapping the very first account on a fresh deployment:
   ```bash
   npm run add-officer -- --username jdoe --password "SomeStrongPass!" --name "Jane Doe" --org "Delhi Police"
   ```

-An officer's session is scoped to their `officer_id` everywhere it matters — pinned criminal, working list, and uploaded documents are all private to that officer (see below).
+An officer's session is scoped to their `officer_id` everywhere it matters — pinned criminal, working list, and uploaded documents are all private to that officer (see [Per-officer data](#️-per-officer-data)).

 ### Admin account

 A single hardcoded account, checked against `ADMIN_USERNAME` / `ADMIN_PASSWORD` in your backend's `.env` (`express-backend/.env` or `backend/.env`, depending which backend you're running) — **not** a row in the `officers` table.
 Logging in with these credentials on the normal login page redirects to `/admin` instead of `/dashboard`.

 From `/admin` you can:

 - Create new officer accounts (username, password, name, DOB, org).
 - View all existing officers and deactivate one (soft-delete via `is_active`, not a hard delete — keeps history intact).

-> ⚠️ This is a stopgap for one deployment/demo.
-It's a single shared password with no rotation and no audit trail.
+> ⚠️ **This is a stopgap for one deployment/demo.** It's a single shared password with no rotation and no audit trail.
 Before a real multi-org deployment, this should become a proper `role = 'admin'` row in `officers` (bcrypt-hashed like everyone else), ideally with a separate "platform" tier above it that provisions each org's first admin — see project notes for the fuller plan.

 ---